Last updated: 13 November 2025

 Prescribed aids

-If your equipment has been loaned to you by us, the equipment remains the property of Waltham Forest and you are responsible for looking after it.
+Any equipment loaned to you remains the property of Waltham Forest Council.
+You are responsible for maintaining its condition.

 Faulty equipment

-If you bought the equipment yourself, please take this up with the shop or supplier you got the equipment from.
+If you bought the equipment yourself, please speak to the supplier who provided it.

 Change in circumstances